I love street art! And since I moved to Shoreditch in 2021, I feel like I’m in heaven.

 During this Shoreditch Street Art Walking Tour, we navigated through several streets, including Brick Lane, Hanbury and Princelet, to find the best street art in Shoreditch.

 We found a plethora of incredible artworks, from paste-ups to a small piece of art set into a brick wall.
-I was impressed and surprised how Dave found this bit of street art that I hadn’t seen before, even living in the area.
+I was impressed and surprised by how Dave found this bit of street art that I hadn’t seen before, even living in the area.

 Dave finished the 2h30min tour unveiling two murals of the most famous figure in street art today, Banksy.